 The Australian Fisheries Management Authority (AFMA) provides ABARES with Commonwealth production data, which ABARES uses to estimate the value of Commonwealth fisheries production.
+This is done by surveying industry stakeholders for representative price points for the species they catch.
+The resulting weighted average price for each species is multiplied by AFMA catch to determine GVP for Commonwealth fisheries.
 State and territory fisheries agencies provide ABARES with both production and GVP estimates.
-Responsibility for the accuracy and consistency of data lies with the respective fisheries agencies and the Fisheries Statistics Working Group (FSWG), a subcommittee of the Australian Fisheries Management Forum (AFMF).
-The FSWG aims to address problems with methods of data collection (generally logbooks), consistency of data processing protocols, standardisation of species names and issues such as the impact of the overlapping fisheries management jurisdictions on catch data.
+Responsibility for the accuracy and consistency of data lies with the respective fisheries agencies and the Fisheries Statistical and Information Working Group (FSIWG), a subcommittee of the Australian Fisheries Management Forum (AFMF).
+The FSIWG aims to address problems with methods of data collection (generally logbooks), consistency of data processing protocols, standardisation of species names and issues such as the impact of the overlapping fisheries management jurisdictions on catch data.
 Estimates that appear significantly different from expected values are queried.